 - A change tracking task is created.
 For more information, see Track data changes from ApsaraDB RDS for MySQL (new).

 - One or more consumer groups are created.
-For more information, see Create consumer groups.
+For more information, see Create a consumer group.

 - If you enable auto commit when you use the change tracking feature, some data may